JAG9876/Spikes/Google/SignIn/ReadMe.md

-## Android user signing in to Google (OAuth 2.0) from an app.
-Google returns an ID Token, an Access Token and a Refresh Token.
+## User signing in using a Google account (OAuth 2.0) from an Android app.
+Google returns an ID Token.